-Join Phil Hawkins for an in-depth discussion in this video How Capture One Pro compares to other imaging tools, part of Up and Running with Capture One Pro 8.
+Join Phil Hawkins for an in-depth discussion in this video How Capture One Pro compares to other imaging tools, part of Learning Capture One Pro 8.

 - Capture One and Photoshop are very similar in many ways, but also very different and it's good to know when Capture One has reached its limit of what it can do.
 It is surprising, however, just how much Capture One can do versus Photoshop.
 In my post work, I use Capture One for about 80 percent of my adjustments.
 I use Photoshop for final cropping and output, for special effects, panoramic stitching, and for use of layers and masking when needed.
 Actually, if Capture One had masking and layers, I would have little need for Photoshop.

 Same for Lightroom.
 Lightroom's major advantage is the cataloguing, Exif editing, and organizing.
 Not that it isn't an excellent image editor because it certainly is, but take away the cataloguing and file management and you'd have a pretty basic image editor.
 Lightroom is a tremendous tool and improves all the time, but a large number of these specific image manipulation tools are found in many other image editing software packages, not the least of which is Capture One.
 Now when comparing Capture One with Adobe Camera Raw, Lightroom, and Photoshop, we have to drill down to specific tools and processes to properly define the advantages of one over the other.